Guy-America Airways

 Guy-America Airways, Inc. was an airline operating scheduled passenger flights between New York City and Georgetown, Guyana.
-For a very short time, the company flew to Europe under the name American Overseas Airlines.
+For a very short time, the company flew to Europe under the name American Overseas Airlines operating Boeing 707 jetliners.

-According to its September 1, 1981 timetable, the airline operatined three round trip nonstop flights a week between New York City and Georgetown and was offering "the only non-stop" service.
+According to its September 1, 1981 timetable, the airline operated three round trip nonstop flights a week between New York City and Georgetown and was offering "the only non-stop" service.